aronedwards91/CYOA-Viewer/README.md

 Data is saved to local storage, but the logical next step will be an exportable json, so your character/jump data can be used elsewhere (if goes well a journal will be the next app).

+## Embedding Everything , why & how

+- WHY ; a standalone .html is easily shareable, cross platform, also for safety modern browser don't let html files natively pull from your drive (security), so any linked files wouldn't be read.

+- Image linked will auto embed up to 6MB (over 6 is left out just as a warning as this creates very slow & large html files.)

+- Fonts: Need to be converted to [Base64](https://www.opinionatedgeek.com/codecs/base64encoder) then imported as a file.

 ## Backup Data

 Click on Tools +, then backup (or download file), copy the string given.